 GitHub has some great functionality that allows you to submit a PR directly from our repository.
-There is also a button on every single documentation article at the top that links you directly to GitHub in order to edit that specific file:
+There is also a button on every article at the top that links you directly to GitHub in order to edit that specific file:

-This is very helpful to fix typing errors or adding small things.
-If you however are working on a larger update that includes pictures and editing several files in one pull request then it is not the best way to work.
+This is helpful to fix typing errors or adding small things.
+If you are working on a larger update that includes pictures and editing files then it is not the best way to work.
 You'd be better off creating a fork.

 Options 2: Creating a PR through a fork

-There are a lot of great tutorials available online on how to fork a repository (GitHub) and work with one, but we have also created a quick guide on how to do it.
+There are a lot of great tutorials available online on how to fork a repository (GitHub), but we've also created a guide with instructions.

-If you do not have Git installed on your computer, you should also follow the instructions on how to set up Git before you go any further.
+If you do not have Git installed, you should also follow the instructions on how to set up Git before you go any further.